nus-cs2103/website-base/admin/tp-pe-bug-triaging-guidelines-fragment.md

 ##### General:

 * **If a bug report contains multiple bugs** (i.e., despite instructions to the contrary, a tester included multiple bugs in a single bug report), you have to choose one bug and ignore the others.
 If there are valid bugs, choose from valid bugs.
 Among the choices available, choose the one with the highest severity (in your opinion).
 In your response, mention which bug you chose.
+* **If a bug report has broken image links**, check with the prof instead of rejecting them outright using the missing image as an excuse -- the missing image may be due to a technical problem of CATcher.
 * **What bugs can be considered duplicates?** It is up to the dev team to prove conclusively that a bug is a duplicate.
 If the proof is not convincing enough, they will be considered as 'not duplicates'.
 Only the following cases can be considered duplicates:<br>
   (a) The exact same bug reported multiple times.<br>
   (b) Multiple buggy behaviors that are actually caused by the same defect and ==cannot be fixed independently== (i.e., fixing one fixes the others automatically).<br>